 - First-time guests: 75 days prior to the sail date

-- Silver Castaway Club Members: 90 days prior to the sail date
+- Silver Castaway Club members: 90 days prior to the sail date

-- Gold Castaway Club Members: 105 days prior to the sail date
+- Gold Castaway Club members: 105 days prior to the sail date

-- Platinum Castaway Club Members: 120 days prior to the sail date
+- Platinum Castaway Club members: 120 days prior to the sail date

+Some experiences, such as treatments at Senses Spa or brunch at Palo tend to book up incredibly fast.
 So, if you know you’ll be heartbroken if you don’t get the exact itinerary you have in mind, absolutely make sure you’ve booked and paid in full before that 75-day mark hits.
 (And you might even want to be sitting at your computer, refreshing and ready when the clock strikes 12, if you’re really trying to snag something that’s in demand.)

 Step 3 — Determine How Flexible Your Plans Are

-This one’s similar but different to Step 1.
+This one’s similar but different from Step 1.
 Knowing the time of year you’re looking for is key, but you also need to be honest with yourself about how flexible — or not — your dates are.

 Worried about a change in plans?
 Then be sure to add on travel insurance.
-Plus, with your favorite frogs here at Undercover Tourist, you can place a deposit on your cruise and change your mind before the remaining payment is due in full.
-For example, a one- to five-night non-holiday cruise from a U.S. port can be fully refunded, including your deposit, when canceled 75+ days out from sailing.
+Plus, with your favorite frogs here at Undercover Tourist, you can place a 10% deposit on your cruise and change your mind before the remaining payment is due in full.
+For example, a one- to five-night non-holiday cruise from a U.S. port can be fully refunded, including your deposit, when canceled 90+ days out from sailing.
 Just be sure to read the fine print as policies are always subject to change, but know there are options available that make the advantages of booking earlier even more frogtastic.

 Step 4 — Set Your Budget Before You Book a Cruise